 This meant that companies with as much as $5 billion in revenue suddenly became fair game if they presented a compatible structure.

-If that doesn’t convince you, then this stat might — AI that can automate sales processes and recommendations is predicted to gain $2.7 billion in investment this year.
+If that doesn’t convince you, then this stat might — investments in AI for sales has already exceeded $5.2 billion.

 AI in Practice